Day 1: Friday – Lima

 All flights are with economy scheduled airlines, Lan Chile, Lan Peru, Lan Argentina.

-All flights are booked by Latin Link and all LAN flights are eligible for Qantas Frequent Flyer Points.
+All flights are booked by Latin Link and all LATAM flights are eligible for Qantas Frequent Flyer Points.

 All flights are subject to airline increases, fuel surcharges and change.